 Acts 17: Uproar – Part I

 The Apostle Paul causes uproar wherever he goes in the name of Christ.
 He ruffles feathers.
 He points out inconsistencies.
 He speaks convincingly and with authority as one who has been on both sides of the argument.
 He inspires faith, hope and charity in some, jealousy in others.
-As with the story of David, another of God’s imperfect leaders, we understand that those who serve as God’s vessels will always be envied.
-This knowledge can discourage us from continuing in God’s service, or it can make us even more strongly bound to God.
+As with the story of David we understand that those who serve as God’s vessels will always be envied.
+This knowledge can discourage us from continuing in God’s service . . . or it can call us to bond with God even more strongly.
 The choice is always ours to make.

 Each gesture and each word we enact in the world is our definitive representation of God.
 When we speak, or fail to speak, when we act, or fail to act, we bring God into our homes, our work and prayer places and our communities.
 What do our words and gestures say about who we are?